-Alexandra Clark (Chair)
+- Alexandra Clark

-Dr Christine Clark
+- Dr Christine Clark

-Kelly Clark
+- Kelly Clark

-Christine Ozich
+- Christine Ozich

-Dr Julia Hennessy
+- Dr Julia Hennessy (Chair)

-Professor Sharon Brownie
+- Professor Sharon Brownie

-Nuwanthie Samarakone
+- Nuwanthie Samarakone

-Catherine Cooney
+- Catherine Cooney

-Davorin Ozich (adjunct)

 The Governance Board ensures the company is well run and well-governed.
-The role of the Board is to improve performance, assist in defining the future vision and direction of the company, have an overarching view of the company, ensure accountability and oversight of operations, manage risk and develop, support and facilitate the strategic plan.
+The role of the Board is to improve performance, assist in defining the future vision and direction of the company, have an overarching view of the company, ensure accountability and oversight of operations, manage risk, and develop, support and facilitate the strategic plan.